-Providing Written Investigative Report

-34. C.F.R § 106.45(b)(5)(vii)
+Providing Written Investigative Report 34.
+C.F.R § 106.45(b)(5)(vii)

-- After completion of investigation, TIX Coordinator (or Investigator) are responsible for providing the parties a copy of the written investigative report - Parties are to be sent the report at least 10 days in advance of reaching a determination of responsibility
+- After completion of investigation, TIX Coordinator (or Investigator) may be responsible for providing the parties a copy of the written investigative report - Parties are to be sent the report at least 10 days in advance of reaching a determination of responsibility - Review process and exchange of written questions may also be coordinated by TIX Coordinator

-Live Hearing

-34. C.F.R § 106.45(b)(6)(ii)
+Live Hearing 34.
+C.F.R § 106.45(b)(6)(ii)